Master hexagonal architecture in Rust

 Configuration of routes, ports, timeouts, etc. lives in a predictable place isolated from unrelated code.
 If axum were to make changes to its API, we'd need to update our HttpServer

-internals, but they'd be invisible to main
+internals, but they'd be invisible to main.

 There's another motivating factor behind this: main

-is pretty resistant to unit testing.
+is pretty resistant to testing.
 It composes unmockable dependencies and handles errors by logging to stdout and exiting.
 The less code we put here, the smaller this testing dead zone.

 Setup and configuration for integration tests is often subtly different from main